Shrishkd/Shrishkd/README.md

 - 👋 Hi, I’m Shrish
-- 👀 I’m interested in Nothing
+- 👀 I’m interested in AI and Development
-- 🌱 I’m currently learning Life
+- 🌱 I’m currently a Student
-- 💞️ I’m looking to collaborate in Heaven
+- 💞️ I’m looking for great opportunities
 - 📫 How to reach me shrishdas444@gmail.com
-- 😄 Pronouns: what/How
-- ⚡ Fun fact: Neither AI or Nuke is dangerous, but AI with Nuke is real pain in ass.. 🍑
+- ⚡ Fun fact: Neither AI or Nuke is dangerous, but AI with Nuke is real beast

 <!---
 Shrishkd/Shrishkd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.